tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 For any blob field a `TBlob` structure is stored in the record buffer only.
 The actual blob data, where the `Data` field points to, are in the heap memory.

-Except of the actual record data a record buffer contains information about the buffer.
-This information is represented by the `TRecInfo` Pascal record.
+Except of the actual record data a record buffer contains information about the record buffer.
+In `TMemTable` this information is represented by the `TRecInfo` Pascal record.

 ```
     PRecInfo = ^TRecInfo;